charl-potgieter/NotesAndCodeSnippets/SystemBackupAndMigratingHardware.md

     - Note destination path should be on the mounted virtual hard drive, dont try copying to the mounted install iso
  - The GUI tends to freeze when extracting the tarball.
 The preview pane in the virtualbox manager still seems to update.
 Maybe wait until it has no more activity?
 It may be better to SSH into the virtual machine and run the extraction via SSH from the host?
  - Sway seems to work with VBOXVGA graphics card without 3d acceleration enabled, even though it gets flagged as not a recommended setting by tthe virtualbox GUI.
 The recommended graphhics card of VMSVGA does not seem to work but maybe that is because I have not yet attempted to install guest additions.
+ - I have not yet tried to capture the MOD key in virtualbox  - it is not working by default.
  - Consider deleting the tarball in the VM to save drive space